fluttercandies/extended_image/README.md

 loadStateChanged call back.

-loadStateChanged is not only for network, if your image need long time to load, you can set enableLoadState(default value is ture for network and others are false) to ture
+loadStateChanged is not only for network, if your image need long time to load, you can set enableLoadState(default value is true for network and others are false) to true

 ![img](https://github.com/fluttercandies/Flutter_Candies/blob/master/gif/extended_image/custom.gif)